Dan Taylor

 Murder & Manslaughter

-• R v FM and others (2024) – Led junior for one of three defendants charged with the murder of the 10 year old schoolgirl, Sarah Sharif.
-The case, which is due to be tried at the Central Criminal Court in October 2024, has received extensive national and international media attention [BBC News]
+• R v FM and others (2024) – Led junior for one of three defendants charged with the murder of the 10 year old schoolgirl, Sara Sharif.
+Following a 10 week trial, Dan’s client was acquitted of murder and manslaughter.
+He was found guilty of a lesser alternative offence of causing/allowing the death of a child.
+The case attracted significant national and international press coverage.
+[BBC News]

-• R v AK and others (2024) – Junior alone for a defendant charged with assisting an offender, the substantive offences being murder and attempted murder.
-The case, which is being prosecuted by Senior Treasury Counsel, is due to be tried at the Central Criminal Court in February 2024.
+• R v AK and others (2024)– Junior alone for a defendant charged with assisting an offender, the substantive offences being murder, attempted murder and possession of a firearm with intent to endanger life.
+The defendant was acquitted following a 10 week trial at the Central Criminal Court.

-• R v DT (2023) – Led junior for a defendant acquitted after trial of attempted murder.
+• R v DT (2023) – Led junior for a defendant charged with attempted murder.
 The defendant was alleged to have inflicted multiple blows to the complainant with a baseball bat, in what was said to have been a revenge attack as part of a long-running family dispute.
+The defendant was acquitted following a retrial.

 • R v JT (2021) – Led junior for a defendant charged with murder.
 Part-way through the trial, the defendant was found to be unfit.
 Following a subsequent trial of the facts, he was found to have ‘done the act’ and received a hospital order, with restriction [BBC News]